wowsiddanth/tp/docs/UserGuide.md

 ## Basics of nustracker

 <div markdown="span" class="alert alert-info"> :label:
-The next few section assume that **nustracker** is empty, and that we are adding our first student.
-When you first open **nustracker**, you will see sample data.
-But don't worry, it works regardless!
+This section assumes that you are using a fresh copy of **nustracker** that contains only the sample data.
 </div>

 We hope you are excited to learn the basics of **nustracker**!
 But, before we do anything, let’s set the premise.
-Imagine that you are the manpower executive of a newly-formed NUS society called the Imaginary Society (very creative we know).
+Imagine that you are the manpower executive of a newly-formed NUS society called the Imaginary Society (Very creative we know).

 It plans on holding a fair—appropriately titled the Imaginary Fair—on the 1st of December 2021, at 9am.